WidgetOptions/widget-options/readme.txt

 The ACF function is also available for Elementor and Beaver Builder.

-<h3>UPGRADE TO EXTENDED WIDGET OPTIONS</h3>
+<h3>UPGRADE TO WIDGET OPTIONS EXTENDED</h3>

 Turn Widget Options into an even more flexible widget area manager.
-Upgrade to <a href="http://widget-options.com/pricing/">Extended Widget Options today!</a> today!
+Upgrade to <a href="http://widget-options.com/pricing/">Widget Options Extended</a> today!

 <h4>Premium Features</h4>